 Jay explained while Ms. Lyn ushered them into an administration building.
 “I think there’s been a misunderstanding.
 I wanted to meet you, Ms. Lyn.
 I wanted to discuss the Virgils of Sheridan.”

 “Oh.”
 Ms. Lyn put her hands on her hips.
-“But they said they want to meet you.”
+“But they said they wanted to meet you.”

 “The Virgils of Sheridan want to meet me?”